harrisontaee/react-native-canvas/README.md

 ```

 ## Usage
-Render the canvas with the all or none of the following props and it's ready to go out the box (state management is handled internally).
+Render the canvas with all or none of the following props and it's ready to go out of the box (state management is handled internally).
 ```tsx
 <Canvas
    /* Canvas styling */